Maine community supplying tents for housing for the homeless

 Belfast General Assistance Administrator Jodie Stout tells the Bangor Daily News that the city can't put people in temporary housing such as hotel rooms in nice weather.

-So they're handing out tents.
-And she says the need for temporary housing is so great that she had to start a wait list for people who need tents and other camping gear.
+So the city is handing out tents.
+And the need for temporary housing is so great that she had to start a wait list for people who need tents and other camping gear, she said.

+Even if a homeless person gets a tent, there isn't a municipal campground.
+So people must get permission to pitch a tent on private property, or use a private campground.

-The woman who was facing eviction said it's "mind-blowing" that the city can only offer a tent.
+The woman who faced eviction said she was discouraged by the tent offer but said it's "blowing my mind" to discover the need was so great.
 She told the newspaper that she's couch surfing for now.

 Comments